ExCL-Docs/excl-user-docs/outages.md

 If an outage will affect urgent projects (i.e., with impending deadlines) please email excl-help@ornl.gov as soon as possible.

-### Maintenance Outage Tuesday September 3, 2019

-No outage, no work to be performed

 ### Maintenenace Outage Tuesday October 1, 2019

-There will be a brief file server maintenance outage at 10:00 as the move of user files to a volume with snapshots is completed.
-This improves the ability to recover user files after accidental deletion or overwriting.
+On Tuesday October 1, there will be a short ExCL outage at 10 AM.
+At this time the following work will be done:

+ *  File services (fs00) will be halted.
+The home directories will have a final rsync to a partition with snapshots turned on.
+When done file services will be reexported.
+During this time any access to home directory trees is likely to hang or fail.

+ *  Update all infrastructure systems to CentOS 7.7  (mostly done, will just need reboots).
+This includes login.excl.ornl.gov (so login/thinlinc sessions will be terminated).

-leconte will be updated at this time (necessitating a reboot).
+ *  leconte will be updated at this time (necessitating a reboot)

+It is anticipated that all work will be competed by 11 AM.

 ### JICS 116 Computer Room Power Outage Friday October 18, 2019